blueyeco/hub-api/sections/javascript-sdk.md

 Please contact your account manager to obtain YOUR_API_KEY required to initialize the SDK.

 The SDK inserts a div element with the ID hub-root, containing an iframe with the ID hub-frame, into your web application’s source.
-The HUB object included in the SDK provides access to the various API requests describe in the following sections below.
+The HUB object included in the SDK provides access to the various API requests described in the following sections below.

 ### Manual Initialization